untrace-dev/untrace/contributing/PRD.md

 ## 1. Executive Summary

 ### 1.1 Product Vision
-TraceRouter is a middleware service that acts as the "Segment.io for LLM observability," enabling developers to capture, route, and manage LLM trace data across multiple observability platforms with a single integration.
+Untrace is a middleware service that acts as the "Segment.io for LLM observability," enabling developers to capture, route, and manage LLM trace data across multiple observability platforms with a single integration.

 ### 1.2 Problem Statement
 The LLM observability market is fragmented with 10+ competing platforms (LangSmith, Langfuse, Keywords.ai, etc.).
 Development teams face several challenges: